MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The ways that vendors can receive payment for their goods or services.
 Some of the most common vendor payment methods include checks, Electronic Funds Transfers (EFT), wire transfers, credit card and more.

+### Microsoft Learn

+An online learning platform provided by Microsoft, offering a variety of modules, tutorials, and hands-on labs specifically tailored to Dynamics 365 for user education.

 ### Modes of manufacturing

 Dynamics 365 Supply Chain Management supports four high-level categories of production: discrete, process, lean, and project-based.